Get all the latest news on coronavirus and more delivered daily to your inbox. Sign up here.

 Here are some of the companies that are hiring as the world continues to fight the spread of COVID-19:

 The convenience store chain is looking to hire anyone in need of a second job or who need to pick up extra hours of work.

 Albertsons is hiring to fill positions immediately.
-There are well over 1,000 positions listed on its career page.

 Amazon is seeking to fill 100,000 new full- and part-time positions across the U.S.